 How did you become involved?

-That night before they planned to do the protest they asked me if I could film a testimony because in China people who protest can be arrested, disappear or die.
+That night before they planned to do the protest they asked me if I could film a testimony because in China people who protest can be arrested, disappear, or die.
 The government would announce their death saying they committed suicide, something that was usually fabricated.
 So the activists wanted to do a video testimony saying they wouldn't commit suicide under any circumstances.
 I did the videos and went to the protest.
-After that the whole story changed.
+After that, the whole story changed.

 At this stage did you feel very separate from the activists and the risks they were taking?

 They warned me of the risks, but I was very curious.
 I wanted to find out what really happened in the rape case.
 I had never been to or seen a protest in China before.
-The activists asked me to make one of those videos too.
+The activists asked me to make one of those videos, too.
 At the beginning I didn't know how serious it would be; how far the government would go to silence anybody who was trying to tell the story.

 When did you understand the pressures the activists were under from the government?

 About two weeks later.
 My family got a call from national security agents.
 My family were 800 miles away from where everything was happening, I hadn't told them what I was doing.
 But one day they got a phone call saying, 'do you know Nanfu is back, do you know where she is and what she is doing?'
 My family were panicked.
 It was a huge shock to me.
 I was not involved in politics.
 There was no reason for the government to look for me.
-That's when I realised the scale of the crackdown and censorship.
+That's when I realized the scale of the crackdown and censorship.

 What kind of tactics were used to shut down the protest?

 We were followed all the time.
 Sparrow was moved out of city to city from one apartment to another.
 At the beginning I couldn't understand why each local government would know we were in the city an hour after we arrived.
-We realised we were being tracked either by phone or the train tickets we bought [you need ID to travel on Chinese trains].
+We realized we were being tracked either by phone or the train tickets we bought [you need ID to travel on Chinese trains].
 We could not be sure which way they were monitoring us.
-For me, I don't really care what happened to me but I have family members who live in China and their jobs could be jeopardised because of what I did.
+For me, I don't really care what happened to me but I have family members who live in China and their jobs could be jeopardized because of what I did.